rremple/intervalidus/readme.md

 val thoughtsByColor = Data[String, Domain.In1D[Color]]() //...
 ```

 You can extend through composition.
+One example is `Variable`, described above.
+Another is `DataVersioned`, which mimics
-For example `DataVersioned` mimics the `Data` API but uses an underlying `Data`
+the `Data` API but uses an underlying `Data`
 structure of a higher dimension (i.e., with an additional integer head dimension) to create a versioned data structure.
 The "current" version is tracked as internal state and methods accept version selection as a
 [context parameter](https://docs.scala-lang.org/scala3/book/ca-context-parameters.html), with "current" as the